herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 Feel free to try out Stephen Griders latest version.
 It's a great exercise.

-We stick to the original version.
+We stick to the original version for now.
 This tutorial is about deploying with Docker and Kubernetes.

 ## Table of Contents